BeAnotherLab/MTBA-Servos---Max-7/README.md

 Machine to Be Another classical setup for Mac and Windows running on Max 7.
 RUNS ON MAC AND 32-bit version of Max for WINDOWS

----TO INSTALL---
+---
+TO INSTALL
+You need to have Max 7 installed in your computer.

 1. Install Oculus runtime ver.
 0.44 - https://developer.oculus.com/downloads/
-2. Install the oculus Max object - https://github.com/grrrwaaa/max_oculus
+2. Install the oculus Max object on Documents/Max 7/Packages - https://github.com/grrrwaaa/max_oculus
 3. Install Maxuino on Documents/Max 7/Library - https://github.com/maxuino/maxuino
 4. Open MTBA.maxpat, the classical Machine to Be Another setup:
     a. select serial port